heupelS/IST-data-science-33/README.md

 ### SET 2: [Climate](https://www.kaggle.com/datasets/cdminix/us-drought-meteorological-data)

-## Don't rewrite fucntions, use modules
+## Don't rewrite functions, use modules

 For using modules, which can be imported in the task, please use the `src/utils` folder.